hellenike/textbook/docs/topics/module2/forming-nouns/index.md

 > (2) παιδι + α -> παιδια

 Finally, we need to apply the appropriate accent.
-Recall that for finite verbs, the accent is normally recessive: it goes back as far from the end as normal verb rules allow.
+Recall that for finite verbs, the accent is normally recessive: it goes back as far from the end as accent rules allow.
 Nouns and adjectives follow a different principle: their accent is **persistent**.
 That is, it "tries" to stay on the same syllable at all times, unless the standard accent rules force it to change.
 Look at the nominative and genitive forms given in the dictionary entry to figure out what syllable the accent wants to persist on.
 Here, we can see that both nominative and genitive are accented with an acute on the penult.
 (If you're extra sharp on your accent rules, you'll notice that we have an acute both when the final syllable is long -ου and when it is short -ον, so the iota that the stem ends with must be short.)

 > (3) παιδια -> παιδία